rd5qtryvvp-hue/Ashwini-Data-Analyst-Portfolio/README.md

 I don't build dashboards for the sake of dashboards.
 Each project starts with a real operational or business problem, and the analysis exists to answer it.
 You'll find:

 - SQL that profiles and validates before it queries
-- Power BI dashboards built around business questions, not available fields
+- Dashboards built around business questions, not available fields
 - Python notebooks with a findings summary at the end, not just charts
 - Documentation written for a non-technical reader, not just a developer